Custom Event Notification Template¶

 , @level

-, it cannot be used directly as a normal variable name, which may cause template rendering failure.
+, it cannot be directly used as a normal variable name, which will cause template rendering to fail.

-The solution is to reference them using the following format:
+The solution is to use the following format for reference:

 - Use